hlslibs/ac_ml/designs/HLS_SEMINAR_2021/step2/README.txt

-This example implements an ML convolution in SystemC using MathcLib.
+This example implements an ML convolution in SystemC using MatchLib.
 It is written to add a sliding-window memory architecture to reduce redundant memory reads and to achieve higher performance

 Files: